How do I set up default response requirements and holidays?

 You can configure default response requirements and holidays to be used with all incidents submitted to your site.
 You can also set up separate response requirements and holiday schedules that are associated with service level agreements (SLAs) so that preferred customers that have the SLA have customized response requirements and/or holidays.

-Oracle Service Cloud uses the holidays and response requirements to determine a due date for each incident.
+Oracle B2C Service uses the holidays and response requirements to determine a due date for each incident.
 The application also determines resolution times and compares the actual response and resolution times to the requirements.

 Path: Configuration > Site Configuration > Interfaces > Chat Hours